Navigating Company Policies

-Each year, new state legislation is passed or changed, emphasizing the level of importance for companies to become and remain compliant in a highly regulated work environment.
+Each year, new state legislation is passed or changed, emphasizing the importance of companies becoming and remaining compliant in a highly regulated work environment.
 With these ever-changing and increasing state employment and labor law updates, it is growing more and more of a challenge for employers of multi-state companies to stay on top of company policies.

-Although it’s important to stay current with federal laws for those essential minimum requirements, each state and municipality is well within its authority to create more robust or stronger laws.
-Business owners need to be aware, up-to-date and stay compliant with federal, state, and city laws, as well as understanding that the risk of failing to do so could have damaging and costly consequences.
+Although it’s important to stay current with federal laws for those essential minimum requirements, each state and municipality is well within its authority to create more robust laws.
+Business owners need to be aware, up-to-date, and stay compliant with federal, state, and city laws and understand that the risk of failing to do so could have damaging and costly consequences.

 A growing number of paid sick time laws have passed in cities and states around the country with continuing momentum on an issue that has seen increasing support.
 Each state law has different rules about who is covered, the rate at which employees accrue paid leave, and the waiting periods before using paid sick leave.
 Many local jurisdictions have their paid-sick-leave laws that offer more generous benefits than the state law or are in locations without a statewide law.
 Also, Executive Order 13706 requires federal contractors and subcontractors to provide paid sick leave, regardless of where they are based.

-Paid sick leave laws often mandate other guidelines in terms of acceptable reasons for leave and record-keeping duties for employers.
+Paid sick leave laws often mandate other guidelines regarding acceptable reasons for employers’ leave and record-keeping duties.
 A required minimum of 40 hours a year has become a common practice.
 These laws need to be reviewed against your company’s current sick or PTO policies to ensure they are compliant with your state or city laws.
 Here’s a breakdown of paid sick leave laws by state:

 - States with both state and local paid sick laws – Statewide: CA, MD, and Berkeley, CA; Emeryville, CA; Long Beach, CA; Los Angeles, CA; Oakland, CA; San Diego, CA; San Francisco, CA; Santa Monica, CA; Montgomery County, IL; Seattle, WA; Tacoma, WA.